Red Robin: History

-The first Red Robin in the Chicago area opened in 2001 at Woodfield Mall in Schaumburg, Illinois.
+The first Red Robin in the Chicago area opened in January 2001 at Woodfield Mall in Schaumburg, Illinois.
 Additional locations opened in Warrenville and Wheaton that year.

 The original Red Robin closed on March 21, 2010, due to prohibitive maintenance costs for the old building.
-It was demolished on August 28, 2014.
+It was demolished on August 28, 2014, to make way for a three-story residential building named the "Robin's Nest".

-As of the fiscal year 2015, the company had 538 restaurants with a revenue of US$1.25 billion.
+As of the fiscal year 2015, the company had 538 restaurants with a revenue of $1.25 billion.
 To expand their reach, Red Robin added a "simplified" line of restaurants called Red Robin's Burger Works featuring quick service and with locations in Washington, D.C., Illinois, Ohio, and Colorado.
 These restaurants, launched in 2011, were mostly closed in 2016; three were rebranded as Red Robin Express to differentiate them from full-service locations.

 On December 2, 2018, Michael Snyder died by suicide.
 In September 2019, Paul J.B.
-Murphy III was appointed president, Chief Executive Officer, and a member of the Company's Board of Directors, effective October 3, 2019.
-The following month, the company announced plans to close its five locations in Alberta, Canada, by early December.
+Murphy III was appointed president, Chief Executive Officer, and a member of the company's board of directors, effective October 3, 2019.
+The following month, the company announced plans to close its five locations in Alberta, Canada in the Edmonton area by early December.

 In 2021, Red Robin refocused its efforts on growth in its home state of Washington, opening a new location in Federal Way, Washington on November 15.
-The following November, the company closed its location in Baton Rouge, Louisiana and finished pulling all of its location out of the Boston area.
+The following November, the company closed its location in Baton Rouge, Louisiana and finished pulling all of its locations out of the Boston area.

+In February 2025, Red Robin announced plans to close approximately 70 underperforming locations over the next five years to repay debt, with 10 to 15 closures expected in 2025.

+In May 2025, Red Robin introduced a Burger Pass promotion, offering a daily burger and side for $20 during the month.
+The promotion caused website issues due to high traffic, leading to customer complaints.